Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kadina recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Kadina has recorded approximately 17 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, around 85 homes were approved, with an additional two approved so far in FY-26.
-On average, these constructions have attracted about 1.9 new residents per year.
+AreaSearch analysis of ABS building approval numbers shows Kadina has recorded approximately 17 residential properties granted approval each year.
+Over the past five financial years, from FY-21 to FY-25, around 85 homes have been approved, with an additional two approved so far in FY-26.
+On average, these new dwellings have attracted about 1.9 new residents per year.

 Frequently Asked Questions - Development